nikelborm/fetch-github-folder/README.md

 > [!CAUTION]
 >
 > This project currently is not stable, but I'm actively working on writing tests and handling edge cases, such as support for Git-LFS and other.
+> Check out the `dev` branch to see the latest updates! 😉

 ## What This Project Does